aklapatch/mySettings/README.md

 + avahi-daemon.service (took off about 3 secounds)
 + dracut-initqueue.service
 + abrtd.service (auto bug reporting)
 + systemd-udev-settle.service (i will mask and see what happens)
++ auditd.service
++ rsyslog.service

 MAYBE disable these (I am less sure these are unecessary)